Skip to content

 Rollout Plan:

-• M1 — Scaffold + Server Shell (~2-3 days): Vite + Vue + Tailwind + Pinia project in web/gi-kg-viewer/.
+• M1 — Scaffold + Server Shell (done): Vite + Vue + Tailwind + Pinia project in web/gi-kg-viewer/.
 Token-based theming layer in src/theme/tokens.css (UXS-001 semantic tokens as CSS custom properties), theme.ts runtime helper, default preset, Tailwind config wired to tokens.
 FastAPI server skeleton in src/podcast_scraper/server/ with /api/health and /api/artifacts endpoints. podcast serve CLI command. make serve target.
 Verify Vite dev proxy works.
 Platform route placeholder stubs (empty files, not mounted).

-• M2 — Graph Port (~3-4 days): GraphCanvas.vue wrapping Cytoscape.js with all v1 capabilities: load artifacts, render nodes/edges, filter by type, grounded-only toggle, legend with click-to-solo, 1-hop ego focus on double-click, node detail panel.
+• M2 — Graph Port (done): GraphCanvas.vue wrapping Cytoscape.js with all v1 capabilities: load artifacts, render nodes/edges, filter by type, grounded-only toggle, legend with click-to-solo, 1-hop ego focus on double-click, node detail panel.
 Parsing logic ported from shared.js to typed TypeScript (parsing.ts, colors.ts).
 Merge logic (same-layer, GI+KG cross-layer) ported to artifacts store.

 Total estimate: ~18-23 days of focused work across 7 milestones.